Update, September 2016:

 Find your modem’s 15-digit IMEI, open up a terminal, run

 import hashlib def get_code (input): imei=str(input) digest=hashlib.md5((imei+"5e8dd316726b0335").lower()).digest() code=0 for i in range(0,4): code += (ord(digest[i])^ord(digest[4+i])^ord(digest[8+i])^ord(digest[12+i])) << (3-i)*8 code &= 0x1ffffff code |= 0x2000000 return code

 Hit Enter twice after pasting.
 Next, type in the following, replacing the example IMEI with your own:

 Hit Enter and you’ll get your 8-digit unlock code.
 For my example IMEI, the code would be

-sudo -i on Ubuntu,
+sudo -i or

 chat TIMEOUT 1 '' 'AT^CARDLOCK="47412550"' 'OK' > /dev/ttyUSB1

 OK on the other terminal window.
 I also got a